-She joined award-winning Australian actress Melissa George for the new BBC/Cinemax production Hunted, a big budget spy thriller which began on BBC1 in October 2012, and completed an independent Scottish film, Shell, written and directed by Scott Graham, about a family who run a small petrol station in the Highlands.
+She joined award-winning Australian actress Melissa George for the BBC/Cinemax production Hunted, a big budget spy thriller which began on BBC1 in October 2012, and completed an independent Scottish film, Shell, written and directed by Scott Graham, about a family who run a small petrol station in the Highlands.

-Lilting follows the story of a Chinese mother who is mourning the sudden death of her son.
+Lilting followed the story of a Chinese mother who is mourning the sudden death of her son.
 However, stranded without him and not able to speak English, she requires the help of his boyfriend, whom she only knows as his flatmate.